lusanex/filterPipeline/README.md

 **Purpose**: Represents an image with raw pixel data.

 **Key Features**:
-- Holds image data in **RGBA format**.
+- Stores image data in **RGBA** or **RGB format**.
-- Provides metadata like width, height, and pixel format.
+- Provides metadata such as width, height, and pixel format.
-- Utility methods to manipulate image data (e.g., pixel-by-pixel operations).
+- Includes utility methods for manipulating image data (e.g., pixel-by-pixel operations).

 ### 3. Packet

 **Purpose**: A general-purpose container for passing data between calculators.

 **Key Features**:
-- Contains a timestamp for synchronization.
+- Includes a timestamp for synchronization.
-- Holds a `PacketHolder`, which wraps a template type (`T`) for polymorphic data handling.
+- Encapsulates a `PacketHolder`, which wraps a template type (`T`) for polymorphic data handling.
-- Ensures flexibility for different types of data.
+- Allows flexible handling of various data types.

 ### 4. PacketHolder

 **Purpose**: Base class for `Packet`, enabling polymorphism.

 **Key Features**:
-- Templates allow `PacketHolder` to store and manipulate specific data types (`T`).
+- Uses templates to store and manipulate specific data types (`T`).

 ### 5. Port